The oldest-known stick insect to mimic a plant has been unearthed in China.

 The newly discovered species — an extinct, distant relative of living stick insects — dates to the early Cretaceous Period, roughly 126 million years ago.

-The buggy impostor likely used its leaflike appearance to hide from tree-climbing predators that dined on insects, said study co-author Olivier Béthoux, a paleontologist at the Center of Paleobiodiversity and Paleoenvironment Research at the National Museum of Natural History in Paris.
-[Locked in Stone: A Gallery of Fossilized Insects]
+The buggy impostor likely used its leaflike appearance to hide from tree-climbing predators that dined on insects, said study co-author Olivier Béthoux, a paleontologist at the Center of Paleobiodiversity and Paleoenvironment Research (CR2P) at the National Museum of Natural History in Paris. [ Locked in Stone: A Gallery of Fossilized Insects ]

 The leaf look-alike was discovered in a deposit from the Yixian formation in China, where a diverse array of well-preserved dinosaurs, plants and insect fossils from the Cretaceous Period have been unearthed in recent decades.

-The discovery of both specimens suggests that the insect had evolved gingko-leaf mimicry to evade predators.
+The discovery of both specimens suggests the insect had evolved its leaf mimicry — or, more specifically, its gingko-leaf mimicry — to evade hungry predators.